 - If you have any concerns with your child's elbow after 3 to 4 weeks, see your GP - take your ACC form/number with you

-- Please seek medical advice if you experience
+- Please seek medical advice if

-- Increasing pain in the injured arm
+- there is increasing pain in the injured arm

-- Pain moving your fingers
+- there is pain moving your fingers

-- Ongoing pain after 3 days
+- there is ongoing pain after 3 days